 Additionally, the Federal Deposit Insurance Corporation Improvement Act of 1991 ("FDICIA") establishes a system of prompt corrective action ("PCA") to resolve the problems of undercapitalized financial institutions.
-Under this system, the federal banking regulators have established five capital categories (well-capitalized, adequately capitalized, undercapitalized, significantly undercapitalized) into one of which all institutions are placed.
-Federal banking regulators are required to take various mandatory supervisory actions and are authorized to take other discretionary actions with respect to institution is placed.
+Under this system, the federal banking regulators have established five capital categories (well-capitalized, adequately capitalized, undercapitalized, significantly undercapitalized and critically undercapitalized) into one of which all institutions are placed.
+Federal banking regulators are required to take various mandatory supervisory actions and are authorized to take other discretionary actions with respect to institutions in the three undercapitalized categories.
+The severity of the action depends upon the capital category in which the institution is placed.
 Generally, subject to a narrow exception, the banking regulator must appoint a receiver or conservator within a specified period for an institution that is critically undercapitalized.
 The federal banking agencies have specified by regulation the relevant capital level for each category.